DJDanl/cpp-docs.pt-br/docs/standard-library/regex-traits-class.md

 ### <a name="parameters"></a>Parâmetros

-`first` Início da sequência de transformação.
+*primeiro* início da sequência a ser transformada.

-`last` Final da sequência de transformação.
+*última* fim da sequência a ser transformado.

 ### <a name="remarks"></a>Comentários